Imbros: In mythology

 Eëtion, a lord of or ruler over the island of Imbros, is also mentioned in the Iliad.
 He buys Priam's captured son Lycaon and restores him to his father.
 Homer also writes that Hera and Hypnos leave Lemnos and Imbros making their way to Mount Ida.
 Homer mentions Imbros in the Iliad on other occasions as well.

 Imbros is mentioned in the Homeric Hymn which was dedicated to Apollo.

 Apollonius of Rhodes also mentions Imbros in the first book of his work Argonautica.

 In antiquity

-The original inhabitants of Imbros were Pelasgians, worshipped Cabeiri, and Hermes as a god of reproduction in ithyphallic form, whence his Carian epithet, ‘Ιμβραμος, has been supposed to be derived.
+The original inhabitants of Imbros were Pelasgians, worshipped Cabeiri, and Hermes as a god of reproduction in ithyphallic form, whence his Carian epithet, 'Ιμβραμος, has been supposed to be derived.
 For ancient Greeks, the islands of Lemnos and Imbros were sacred to Hephaestus, god of metallurgy, and on ancient coins of Imbros an ithyphallic Hephaestus appears.
+The Imbriots also worshipped an ithyphallic deity called Orthanes, whose cult was adopted by the Athenians when they conquered the island, though he never became as important in Athens as he was in Imbros.